Psychodynamics and cyclic intervention

 I picture this as a self-reinforcing feedback cycle linking dread (mental pain), defence, and damage:

-When this vicious cycle takes hold: (1) a stronger dread (2) increases the use of a defence against the dread, which (3) increases the damage caused by the defence, which (4) strengthens the dread, and then (5) the cycle repeats.
+While this vicious cycle is dominant: (1) a stronger dread (2) increases the use of a defence against the dread, which (3) increases the damage caused by the defence, which (4) strengthens the dread, and then (5) the cycle repeats.

 The Cyclic intervention